christofmuc/JammerNetz/README.md

 3. [Q](https://github.com/cycfi/Q), a highly interesting modern C++ DSP library we use for the instrument tuning/pitch detection.
 Go check it out, it's really cool!
 4. [Infra](https://github.com/cycfi/infra), a little helper library required by Q.
 5. [Flatbuffers](https://google.github.io/flatbuffers/), a C++ serialization library we use for parts of the network protocol.
-6. [juce-cmake](https://github.com/remymuller/juce-cmake) to allow us to use JUCE and CMake together.

 As we don't want to send any unecrpyted audio data through the internet, we use a simple BlowFish encryption scheme to make sure that only authorized people join the jam session.
-For now, we have simply compiled a shared secret into server and client, more elaborate schemes might follow.
+More on that below.

 ## Building on Windows